How Digital Health Can Enhance your Breast Reconstruction Decision

 Shared Decision-Making Is Your Surgeon Practicing it, and Why Should You Care?

 By Terri Coutee and Minas Chrysopoulo, MD FACS I feel very passionate about opportunities to educate others on the topic of shared decision-making.
-Shared decision-making is when the patient and physician work as collaborative partners in deciding a treatment plan that is best for the patient.
+Shared decision-making is when the patient and physician work as collaborative partners.
+The purpose is deciding a treatment plan that is best for the patient.
 After recording a ZOOM interview with Dr. Minas Chrysopoulo recently, the topic came up as it often does.
 Dr. C said to me, “Let’s write about it together.”
 It took no time for me to agree to co-author this blog!
 What Shared Decision-Making is NOT… As a patient advocate for all options of breast reconstruction, I have the opportunity to speak to others who are planning or recovering from all types of reconstruction.
 I ask if they felt fully engaged in their decision process for their reconstruction.
-It is apparent to me that they were NOT when they tell me they were not presented Continue Reading →
+It is apparent to me they were NOT when they tell me they were not Continue Reading →

 Breast Advocate App: An Interview with Founder Minas Chrysopoulo, MD